-One or more of the below factors may mean you no longer need the amount of care provided in the hospital but you need more care than you and your loved ones can manage at home.
+One or more of the following factors may mean you no longer need the amount of care provided in the hospital, but you need more care than you and your loved ones can manage at home.

 Before you can go home from the hospital, you must be able to: